wu-hongjun/heiya/README.md

 > **A one-line solution for photographers to simply convert JPEG into High Efficiency Image (AVIF/HEIC) and preserve all the metadata.**

 ## Announcement
-Haiya is iterating quickly under active development.
+Heiya is iterating quickly under active development.
 Function calls and arguments will change, so please keep your version updated and refer to the newest examples in the documentation.

 ## Introduction